bitwarden/help/_articles/faqs/product-faqs.md

 ### Q: What do I do if I forgot my Master Password?

-**A:** As a Zero Trust solution, Bitwarden and its systems have no knowledge of, way to retrieve, or way to reset your Master Password.
+**A:** As a zero knowledge solution, Bitwarden and its systems have no knowledge of, way to retrieve, or way to reset your Master Password.
 If you've already lost your Master Password, there is unfortunately no way for the team to recover the account.
 For help understanding what to do next, or what to do proactively to protect yourself from such a scenario, refer to the article on [Your Master Password]({% link _articles/account/master-password.md %}).

 ### Q: Is there a way for someone to access my Vault items in case of emergency?